Sameeryadav12/Voice_Assistant/docs/USER_GUIDE.md

 **Example:**
 ```
-Type: Hey Sigma, what time is it?
+Type: Hey Jarvis, what time is it?
 Press: Enter
 Result: Current time displayed
 ```